puppetlabs-toy-chest/puppetlabs-gce_compute/README.markdown

 * `puppet_service` - `absent` or `present`; if this parameter is specified, then the puppet service is automatically started on the managed instance and set to restart on boot (in `/etc/default/puppet`).
 * `puppet_manifest` - A string to pass in as a local manifest file and applied during the bootstrap process.
-You can use any executable script that's located in the gce_compute modules files directory and can be interpreted by the OS GCE provisisions.
+You can use any manifest that's located in the gce_compute modules files directory.
 * `puppet_modules` - List of modules that should be installed from the [forge](http://forge.puppetlabs.com/).
 * `puppet_module_repos` - Modules that should be installed from GitHub.
 Accepts a hash